Questions

 How long does it take to drive from New York City?

-Depending on the driving speed, an average estimate is four hours from midtown Manhattan.
+Depending on the driving speed, between 2 1/2 and 3 hours from midtown Manhattan.

-Can I be picked up anytime from the bus station?
+Can I be picked up anytime from the train station ?

-We will be arranging group pickup times on any days where there are more than a few people arriving by bus.
-Please plan to arrive during those times; otherwise you will have to arrange for your own transportation from the bus stop to the camp, which is only 5 minutes away.
-If you do plan on arriving by bus during the week, please contact yvokh@yugntruf.org in advance.
+We may be able to arrange group pickup times on any days where there are more than a few people arriving by train.
+Please plan to arrive during those times; otherwise you will have to arrange for your own transportation from the train station to the camp.
+If you do plan on arriving by train during the week, please contact yvokh@yugntruf.org in advance.

 See above.